Showing posts with label 1990. Show all posts

 Out of Africa

-So, the basis of the story is to simply collect 8 pins from each temple and some jungle tasks.
+The basis of the story is to collect 8 pins from each temple and some jungle tasks.
 Then we can end our masked torment by beating the living daylights out of that witch doctor!
-Sounds easy enough but it's a lot harder than you may think: each temple is home to a greedy god who must be showered in gems before giving up his pin.
+Sounds easy but it's a lot harder than you may think: each temple is home to a greedy god who must be showered in gems before giving up his pin.

-The first is the Spider Temple, a maze of many rooms containing gems that we need.
+The first is the Spider Temple, a maze of rooms containing gems.
 It's daunting with some inaccessible areas and locked doors.
 So this is where the puzzle elements come in - either killing a nasty beast, moving objects, or using teleporters.
 You are alerted for nearby gems in the status menu to make sure you don't miss anything.
 Once we have collected enough, the spider god can be visited who will cough up the first of our pins.

-Not only that but she rewards us with the power to break webs so we can get out and discover more, like the jungle tasks.
+She also rewards us with the power to break webs so we can discover more, like the jungle tasks.
 The first, that I found, was a lion cub who needed to be returned to its mother.
 This is just a case of heading back through the jungle to find Mom.
 But that's easier said than done thanks to the jungle being a maze of angry animals.

-Yes, the jungle itself is a formidable force of nature and home to many animals and also natives who use poisonous blowpipes for varied effects - one of which is temporary blindness.
-The animals only roam during the day and can drain your energy unless you're quick to stamp on them - and they sometimes drop a plate of food.
+The jungle is a formidable force of nature and home to many animals and natives who use poisonous blowpipes for varied effects - one of which is temporary blindness.
+The animals only roam during the day and can drain your energy unless you're quick to stamp on them - they sometimes drop a plate of food.
 Very handy!

-It's not complex whatsoever but it is a massive game.
+It's not complex but the tasks are huge.
 Wanna see more screenshots of stunning 16-bit artistry...

-Unlike most cities, it's safer to go out at nighttime when the nasties are sleeping.
+Unlike most cities, it's safer to go out at night when the nasties are sleeping.

 Here I've returned the baby lion to its mother.
 She looks so... happy!